arangodb/docs/3.6/data-modeling-databases-working-with.md

   Setting this option to `"single"` will enable the OneShard feature in the Enterprise Edition.
 - *replicationFactor*: Default replication factor.
-Special values include `"satellite"`, which will replicate the collection to every DBServer, and `1`, which disables replication.
+Special values include `"satellite"`, which will replicate the collection to every DB-Server, and `1`, which disables replication.
-- *writeConcern*: how many copies of each shard are required to be in sync on the different DBServers.
+- *writeConcern*: how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less then these many copies in the cluster a shard will refuse to write.
 The value of *writeConcern* can not be larger than *replicationFactor*.